cosmosgame/save-the-world/content/the-dream/who-am-i.md

 I awaken.
 I know that there is a bigger consciousness that wants to awaken in me and awaken in the world.
 I will serve and nurture this awakening that wants to happen.

 #### Connect
 We do this together.
 This world is desperate for healing.
 As I awaken I will stand in my power and then look out to others who are awakening.
-And together we will ask the question, “How are we going to heal this world?
+And they will look back to me.
+Together we will ask the question, “How are we going to heal this world?
 What is our plan?
 How do we do this together?”

 ## Grandfather